tophburns/assignment_5_1/readme.md

 # Findings

+## Overall Findings

 Overall, 56.84% of drivers accepted the coupon that was offered.
-The coupons were for 5 different types of businesses: Bar, Coffee House, Carry Away, Restaurants costing < $20 and Restaurants costing between $20-50.
+The coupons were for 5 different types of businesses: Bar, Coffee House, Carry Away, Restaurants costing less than 20 dollars and Restaurants costing between 20-50 dollars.
 The majority of coupons offered were for coffee houses, which had 50% acceptance rate.
 Higher cost destinations had lower acceptance rates, with bar coupons only accepted 41% of the time and more expensive restaurants 44% acceptance.
 However, lower cost restaurants and take away showed high coupon acceptance, with take away coupons being accepted ~74% of the time and <20$ restaurants being accepted ~71%.

+In general, drivers are more likely to accept coupons for higher cost or boutique destinations (eg. bars, coffee houses, restaurants > $20) if they already frequent these types of establishments more than once per month.
+This is true independent of other factors like income or age.
+However, when it comes to inexpensive restaurants or take aways, all drivers showed positive acceptance rates of coupons to these establishments.

+There are a few occupations that accepted some coupons at elevated rates.
+For example, healthcare workers, transporation workers and students accepted coffee coupons at high rates ranging from 61-74%.
+Similary, bar coupons were accepted at higher rates for drivers working in Life, Physical or Social Sciences, Architecture & Engineering and Production roles (62-67% acceptance rates).
+Further exporation could be done to identify particular occupations to target these coupons to in an effort to increase overall adoption.

+Weather also plays a role in coupon acceptance with sunny days showing a higher acceptance rate at 59% compared to rainy days at 46%.

+Below are a more details on how the acceptance rate was impact by driver monthly visits beyond the summary given above.
+If I were to continue exploring this data I would look to see if other demographics impact acceptance rate like education level, marital or family status.
+Or some of the contextual data, for instance is a driver more likely to accept a coupon if they're on their way home versus on their way to work?
+Would you accept a bar coupon on your way home but not on your way to work?
+Or vice versa with coffee coupons?

 ## Bar Coupons